odahu/odahu-docs/source/tutorials_wine.rst

 MLFlow
 ====================

-In this tutorial you will learn how to Train, Package and Deploy a model from scratch on Legion.
+In this tutorial you will learn how to Train, Package and Deploy a model from scratch on Odahu.
 Once deployed, the model serves RESTful requests, and makes a prediction when provided user input.

-Legion's :ref:`EDI <edi-server-description>` server performs Train, Package, and Deploy operations for you, using its REST API.
+Odahu's :ref:`API <api-server-description>` server performs Train, Package, and Deploy operations for you, using its REST API.

 .. _tutorials_wine-req: